ahmetb/azurefs/README.md

 * Single-level file hierarchy (/container/file), no nested dirs.
 * Untested Mac OS X support
 * No support for files on root level ($root container)*
-* Freezes GUI environments e.g. standard Ubuntu; works fine on Ubuntu Serv* * r
+* Freezes GUI environments e.g. standard Ubuntu; works fine on Ubuntu Server
 * Couldn't make use of [delete container](http://msdn.microsoft.com/en-us/library/windowsazure/dd179408.aspx) REST API call due to UNIX VFS interface.
 Therefore if you attempt to `rm -rf` a container with 1000s of files, you'll wait a lot.
 Instead, do it programmatically.